johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 The following is required to complete this hands-on lab:

-- A Windows Azure subscription with the Virtual Machines Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- A Windows Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 ---